@Retention(value=RUNTIME) @Target(value=FIELD) public @interface CommandLineOption

 E.g. for an option called

-one might set the placeholder to "FILE", to get a usage
+file one might set the placeholder to "FILE", to get a usage

 like: